open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-person-for-an-ultimate-beneficial-owner">Get the person for the ultimate beneficial owner</a> and map to the person's `.telephone`.
+[Get the person for the ultimate beneficial owner](operations.md#get-the-person-for-an-ultimate-beneficial-owner) and map to the person's `.telephone`.

 ```xml
 <efac:UltimateBeneficialOwner>